 - assess your clients' needs, abilities or behaviour using a variety of methods, including psychometric tests, interviews and direct observation of their behaviour

-- devise and monitor appropriate treatment programmes, including therapy, counselling or advice, in collaboration with colleagues
+- devise, monitor and adapt appropriate treatment programmes, including therapy, counselling or advice, in collaboration with colleagues

 - work as part of a multidisciplinary team alongside doctors, nurses, social workers, education professionals, health visitors, psychiatrists and occupational therapists